Documentation Index

 Configuration settings for SSO using SAML and ADFS management overview.

-1. Enter these parameters into the corresponding fields in the Configure URL and Identifiers steps in ADFS as shown below.
+Enter the Document360 parameters into the corresponding fields in the Configure URL and Identifiers steps in ADFS using the mapping below.

 2. Review your settings and click Next to add the relying party trust.